dmeehan/douglasmeehan/content/projects/hfo-home-visiting.md

 ![Console Evolution](/assets/console-evolution.png "The evolution of the Clara Console interface over my time at Vistalogic.")

 The center piece of thew new interface, the Case Console, represents a further evolution in my work to streamline the CLARA interface.
 When I began working with Vistalogic, the system was closer to a database administration interface than a purpose-built application.
 Over time, I worked to focus the interface more on use-cases and away from the underlying data records.
-The _Console_ became the organizing metaphor for a single-page application that could handle what previously required multiple server side page renders tied to a confusing navigaion system.
+The _Console_ became the organizing metaphor for a single-page application that could handle what previously required multiple server side page renders tied to a confusing navigation system.
 The Case Console, coupled with modal workflows, will allow HFO's Home Visitors to manage their Cases and Client Care Plans from a single clear interface.

 ### Deliverable